1. Home

 • Cork Archives (free) Burial registers from seven burial grounds in and around Cork City can be downloaded in pdf format.
 So, too, can the registers for Abbey graveyard in Bantry.
 (Many more are not online but can be accessed in person at the archive.)

 • Cork Graveyards (free) Skibbereen Heritage Centre has created a database holding transcriptions of headstones and burial registers from 128 graveyards in County Cork.
-Although originally taking in only the southwest of the county, geographical coverage has been extended since 2023, spreading east, south and north from Beara Peninsula's County Cork parishes to Macroom, Ballyclough, Clonakilty, Ballincurrig, Killeagh and Youghal.
+Although originally taking in only the southwest of the county, geographical coverage has been extended since 2023, spreading east, south and north from Beara Peninsula's County Cork parishes to Macroom, Ballyclough, Clonakilty, Ballincurrig, Killeagh and Youghal, and others.
 Also photos and videos of some burial grounds.

 • Dublin Cemeteries Trust (previously Glasnevin Trust) offers a database (€) of more than 1.5million individuals buried in Glasnevin Cemetery alone, plus those interred at Dardistown, Newlands Cross, Goldenbridge and Palmerstown.
-In August 2023, basic details (plot numbers but no headstone photos) of 800 deceased persons buried in Glasnevin were uploaded to the free FindAGrave database.

 • Galway Archives (free) has headstone inscriptions for 32 Galway cemeteries, all collected by a volunteer community project.